WuBoytH/The-WuBoy-Ultimate-Modpack/README.md

 Thank you for checking out The WuBoy Ultimate Modpack!
-Full modpack last updated 3/16/21.

 IMPORTANT NOTE: This version of the modpack was updated due to the new version of ARCropolis that was released.
 Unfortunately, this means that many fake one-slot mods from the old version of my modpack are unusable, thus I had to make this new version.